 -Fishing, hiking, mountain biking, picnicing, wildlife viewing, disc golf course

 , port-a-potties, trash receptacles for campers, 14 numbered no-fee RV and tent camping sites with campfire areas and picnic table.
 Camping in designated sites only!
 14 day stay allowed.
 Potable water is available in the Town Park behind the restrooms closed approx. October-May.
 There is excellent snowshoeing, cross country skiing and hiking in the park during the winter months.

 Pioneer Park is dog friendly.
-Lease law in effect!
+Leash law in effect!
 Please clean up after your pet.Pioneer Park Designated Campsite